radarbot-team/radarbot-team-best-pratices/README.md

 [More info] (http://developer.android.com/intl/es/training/best-ui.html).

 ## Accessibility
-Now that we know how to define in a correct way the properties and components of our interface.
-We need to make it accessible.

-### What is accessibility in Android?
 This is one of the important parts in our application, if we want it to be used **by everyone**.
 And we don't mean people from other countries, but **disabled people**.

 It's very important that our interface's components contain descriptive labels with the action they perform.
 In this way, screen readers such as _Talkback_ or _VoiceAssistant_ for Samsung can explain a specific functionality or the content of a screen.